Skip to content

 Skills interop

-Agent Knowledge and Agent Skills should have clear responsibilities.
+Agent Knowledge and Agent Skills are companion standards.

 Layer model